Nikola Milojević (tennis): 2020–21: ATP Cup champion & Major debut & first win, Challenger Third title & two finals

 In January 2020, he was part of Serbian team that won the Inaugural ATP Cup by defeating Spain in the final.

 In September 2020, Milojević reached the second round on his debut as a qualifier in a Grand Slam main draw at the 2020 French Open, where he won his first match against fellow Serbian Filip Krajinović in four sets 6–4, 3–6, 6–3, 6–1.

 After winning his third Challenger title at the 2021 Zadar Open in Croatia by defeating Bulgarian Dimitar Kuzmanov, Milojević reached his best career-high ranking of No. 129 on 5 April 2021.

 2022: Australian Open debut, ATP quarterfinal and Top 125 debut

 In January, Milojević qualified into the main draw of the 2022 Australian Open for the first time at this Major, but lost to Mackenzie McDonald in the opening round.
 After the Australian tour, he reached the quarterfinals as a lucky loser at the Córdoba Open where he lost to Juan Ignacio Londero.
-As a result he reached the top 125 on 21 February 2022.
+As a result, he reached the top 125 on 21 February 2022.

 Singles performance timeline

-Current through the 2023 Australian Open.
+Current through the 2023 French Open.